meetbryce/unify/INTERNALS.md

 The [kernel](./unify_kernel/kernel.py) file implements a class which supports execution of SQL script against the Unify database.

 Install Jupyter, and run `jupyter-lab` to open the web interface.

+Install the Unify kernel for development (sometimes have to do this when env restarts):

+    jupyter kernelspec install ./unify_kernel

 To test with the Jupyter console: